lsst/rtn-099/index.md

 ### 1.2.
-Synthetic LSSTCam Transformations
+Synthetic LSSTCam and ComCam Transformations

-Synthetic magnitudes were derived by integrating spectrophotometric spectra from the Pickles Stellar Spectra Library {cite}`1998PASP..110..863P` with filter passband transmission curves for DES and LSST.
+Synthetic magnitudes were derived by integrating spectrophotometric spectra from the Pickles Stellar Spectra Library {cite}`1998PASP..110..863P` with filter passband transmission curves for LSSTCam, ComCam, and other photometric systems.
 These magnitudes were calculated using broad-band absolute magnitude definitions and processed using a Python-based fitting code to generate transformation equations.
 Due to the limited number of stars in the Pickles library (~100), the resulting plots are sparse but provide a consistent reference.

 #### 1.2.1 LSST <--> DES